datastax/wikichat/README.md

 ## Features

 - **Astra DB Integration**: Store and retrieve data from your Astra DB database with ease.
-- **AWS Redrock Integration**: Leverage the power of OpenAI to generate intelligent responses.
+- **AWS Bedrock Integration**: Leverage the power of OpenAI to generate intelligent responses.
 - **Easy Deployment**: Deploy your chatbot to Vercel with just a few clicks.
 - **Customizable**: Modify and extend the chatbot to suit your needs.